Code-Institute-Submissions/mS2_iCantDrive/README.md

 Testing for this game was done on my computer using XAMPP local host as a HTTP server to test my game while inn development,

 Once it was deploded to GIT it was then tested over many different smartphones and tablets.
-Those smartphones being Iphone X, Iphone 8, Ipad mini, One plus 6, Samsung 7, One plus 5 as well as Iphone 6
+Those smartphones being Iphone X, Iphone 8, Ipad mini, One plus 6, Samsung 7, Samsung S 7 edge, One plus 5 as well as Iphone 6

 As well as being tested on phone it was also tested on Chrome as well as Safari and FireFox.

 The only problem I ran into and still could not fix was getting the audio to work.

+Also found out doing testing a simple insturction at the start screen helps with making it even easier to understand.

 ### Deployment